PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 expression-to-assignment changes.
 Validate sequentially, commit, and push only;
 do not create, reopen, or update a pull request.

+## Terminal clamp/unary/ReLU result propagation implementation checkpoint

+The orchestration runner and lowerer delegate now return the shared executor's unchanged ordered three-dictionary tuple.
+The sole production call retains it as `_terminal_clamp_unary_relu_results`.
+The tuple remains unconsumed and is not a mutation guard because clamp and unary callbacks can perform cleanup not fully represented by a zero rewrite counter.

+These are return- and assignment-only changes.
+Child selection, stable IDs, order, the single shared `ModelIRPassStateScope`, ModelIR/layout/diagnostics routing, transactional behavior, invocation count, guarded singleton/reshape predecessor, terminal-SiNet successor, dependencies, public behavior, and the TensorFlow-free direct path remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- child schemas/cleanup, ordered propagation, shared scope, adjacent singleton/SiNet/HardSwish-SE orchestration, architecture, and pass-efficiency
+  coverage: `371 passed in 19.72s`
+- branch-changed broad suite: `1541 passed in 27.26s`
+- targeted Ruff, Python bytecode compilation, and whitespace validation: passed

+The first focused run exposed four stale AST expectations, including two edits that had matched repeated test fragments; those edits were corrected with function-specific contexts before the clean focused and broad results above.
+No production failure was observed.
+These checks do not claim a new model-corpus run.

+At resume, audit the two production calls to `_run_terminal_slice_concat_layout_recovery_sequence()`.
+Its orchestration currently returns `None` at both runner layers.
+Freeze every child result and cleanup semantic, both distinct boundary pairs, shared state scope, and exact two-call multiplicity before choosing result targets.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Singleton/Reshape result characterization checkpoint

 `run_singleton_reshape()` selects seven to ten ordered child runners from the